onelogin/onelogin-python-aws-assume-role/README.md

 every time, you can specify these parameters as command-line arguments and the tool won't ask for them any more._

+_Note: Specifying your password directly with `--onelogin-password` is bad practice, you should use that flag together with password managers, eg. with the OSX Keychain:
+`--onelogin-password $(security find-generic-password -a $USER -s onelogin -w)`, so your password won't be saved in you command line history.
+Please note that your password **will** be visible in your process list, if you use this flag (as the expanded command line arguments are part of the name of the process)._

 With that data, a SAMLResponse is retrieved.
 And possible AWS Role are retrieved.

 #### Step 2.
 Select AWS Role to be assumed.